blacknon/lssh/README.md

 ### Use list select type ssh gateway server

 #### '/etc/passwd' use

-To use as a ssh gateway server as list select type, specify it as an execution command with "/etc/passwd" or "authorized_keys"
+To use as a ssh gateway server as list select type, specify it at an execution command in "/etc/passwd"( or "authorized_keys").

 ex) /etc/passwd